goooooouwa/location/README.md

 alert('See console logs');
 console.log('processing: task #2');
 ```

-1. This is the Firefox bug, which causes the below Ember bug.
+Above is the Firefox bug, which causes the below Ember bug.

 ------

 # Ember bug demo